 For people with locally advanced lung cancer, radiation may be used before surgery or after surgery.
 It's often combined with chemotherapy treatments.
 If surgery isn't an option, combined chemotherapy and radiation therapy may be your primary treatment.

 For advanced lung cancers and those that have spread to other areas of the body, radiation therapy may help relieve symptoms, such as pain.

 When compared with standard radiation therapy techniques, newer and precisely targeted treatments may be more effective and cause fewer side effects.
 Mayo Clinic offers cutting-edge radiation planning and treatment technologies, including intensity-modulated radiation therapy, volumetric modulated arc therapy, image-guided radiation therapy and proton therapy.

 Chemotherapy uses drugs to kill cancer cells.
 One or more chemotherapy drugs may be given through a vein in your arm (intravenously) or taken orally.
 A combination of drugs usually is given in a series of treatments over a period of weeks or months, with breaks in between so that you can recover.

 Chemotherapy is often used after surgery to kill any cancer cells that may remain.
-It may also be used before surgery to shrink cancers and make them easier to remove.
-In some cases, chemotherapy can be used to relieve pain and other symptoms of advanced cancer.
+It can be used alone or combined with radiation therapy.
+Chemotherapy may also be used before surgery to shrink cancers and make them easier to remove.

-For people with lung cancers that are very small, one option may be stereotactic body radiotherapy.
-This form of radiation aims many beams of radiation from different angles at the lung cancer.
+Stereotactic body radiotherapy, also known as radiosurgery, is an intense radiation treatment that aims many beams of radiation from many angles at the cancer.
 Stereotactic body radiotherapy treatment is typically completed in one or a few treatments.
-In certain cases, it may be used in place of surgery for small tumors.

 Targeted drug therapy